junxit/us-congress-bills-112/metadata.md

 - 2011-05-11 — Introduced in House
 - 2011-05-11 — Introduced in House
 - 2011-05-11 — Referred to the House Committee on Agriculture.
+- 2011-06-08 — Referred to the Subcommittee on General Farm Commodities and Risk Management.
+- 2012-01-25 — Committee Consideration and Mark-up Session Held.
+- 2012-01-25 — Ordered to be Reported by Voice Vote.
+- 2012-01-25 — Subcommittee on General Farm Commodities and Risk Management Discharged.
+- 2012-05-16 — Placed on the Union Calendar, Calendar No. 337.
+- 2012-05-16 — Reported by the Committee on Agriculture.
+H. Rept.
+112-482.
+- 2012-05-16 — Reported by the Committee on Agriculture.
+H. Rept.
+112-482.